LOOKING FOR EMERGENCY DENTISTRY IN OKOTOKS? HOMETOWN DENTAL IS HERE TO HELP!

 At Hometown Dental, we understand dental emergencies occur.
 Teeth can be damaged or fall out due to accidents and sometimes a toothache will spontaneously occur where the pain is unbearable.
 Even if a crown falls off or a filling falls out, treatment should not be delayed as the risk of further damage to the tooth increases with time.
 If you are experiencing a dental emergency, please call the office and we will see you as soon as possible!

-If the face gets hit hard enough, the jaw bones can fracture (which may be indicated by mobility of the jaw or the teeth may not come together normally).
-It is extremely important that patients in this case get seen immediately as surgical intervention needs to happen quite quickly.
+If the face gets hit hard enough, the jawbones can fracture (which may be indicated by the mobility of the jaw or the teeth may not come together normally).
+It is extremely important that patients, in this case, get seen immediately as surgical intervention needs to happen quite quickly.
 We can screen for fractures with our 3D cone beam CT x-ray machine as well as with a visual exam.
 If we find a fracture, we will refer you to an oral surgeon for further treatment to try to avoid permanent damage.

 Swelling is not something to ignore!
 If you have any facial or oral swelling, it needs to be dealt with so that it doesn’t become larger and/or spread.
 Swelling that spreads to the throat area can restrict the airway and lead to breathing issues.
 Spontaneous swelling generally indicates infection and this can be serious if not treated.
 The cause of the infection needs to be addressed and sometimes the swollen area needs to be drained of exudate (pus).

 Note: If a child’s adult tooth is lost in an accident, this needs to be dealt with immediately!
 For the best results:

 - If you are comfortable putting the tooth back into the socket, this can be done but ensure that it is in the proper orientation.
 Don’t worry about cleaning it well – a quick rinse of water is sufficient.
 Call us immediately for further treatment.